Why we need to be outdoors to fix the world (and ourselves)

 The modern world is at odds with 99.9% of HUMAN evolution

 The truth is, modern life is very different from the way humans lived for almost all of our history.
 For hundreds of thousands of years we lived outside — moving across landscapes, eating natural foods, and living closely within small social groups with strong bonds.
 Today many of us move between houses, cars and offices while staring at screens all day & night.
 We sit more, move less, and spend far less time in nature.
-We often self medicate with legal drugs like caffeine, alcohol, sugar & other go for illegal drugs.
-We may have technological means through phone screens that allude to social connection, but often we feel more isolated and lonely than ever.
+We often self medicate with legal socially accepted drugs like caffeine, nicotine and alcohol, whilst others go for illegal drugs.
+We have technological means largely through phone screens that allude to social connection, but often we feel more isolated and lonely than ever.
 It’s no surprise that something feels off for many of us.
 The outdoors that humans have evolved in, is now something we rarely experience.

 Connection and protecting things that matter

 But when we step outside into nature, something changes.
-Life slows down, our minds quieten, new perspectives arise and we start to notice the outdoors world again — the wind in the trees, water flowing, sunrises & sunsets, the seasons and the countless stars above us.
+Time slows down, our minds quieten, we feel lighter, new perspectives arise and we start to notice the outdoors world again — the changing seasons, wind in the trees, water flowing, sunrises & sunsets and the countless stars above us.
 These simple experiences remind us of something important: we are not separate from nature.
 We are part of it.
+We feel better when amongst it.

 That feeling of connection matters a lot.
 Many people today feel disconnected — from nature, from their communities, and even from each other.
 When we feel disconnected, we often care less about the world around us.
 But being outdoors can help restore that sense of belonging.
 Standing on a mountain summit, walking through woodland, or watching a sunrise can put life into perspective.
 It reminds us that we all share the same, fragile, planet, that we are all literally in this together.
 Astronauts get a profound insight when they see the Earth from space, floating in an infinite sea of darkness (It’s called the overview effect).
 It results in a huge cognitive shift characterised by an intense sense of awe, unity, and deep appreciation for the planet’s fragility.
 But it’s also possible to get a similar effect from right here on earth, just being in nature and the outdoors.
 That connection to something bigger, something tangible, something real can give our lives a lot more meaning, and a new moral compass.
 It can bring us together and make us want to protect things and create a better world for us all.
 People are far more likely to respect and protect the environment when they feel connected to it.
 When you spend time outdoors, nature stops being an abstract issue on the news and becomes something personal.
 You understand how fragile the natural world can be and understand its madness to threaten our ecological systems on which we depend.